rail2025/BeastieBuddy-App/README.md

 ## Third-Party Services

-BeastieBuddy may communicate with external services required for functionality, including the BeastieBuddy API and XIVAPI.
-Those services are independent of this repository and may have their own terms, availability, and limitations.
+BeastieBuddy relies on my search API and XIVAPI.
+If those are down things will break.
+Search results for the former, map displays for the latter.

 ## Final Fantasy XIV